Bringing the Bible to Life Using Storytelling, Puppetry, and Drama

-The goal of storytelling, puppet, and drama activities is to encourage the students to creatively interpret a Bible story or theme through performance.
-As educators, we recognize that performing engages multiple learning intelligences in a way that simply reading and talking do not.
-Dramatizing a story, including getting our body to move with the content, helps students focus and terrific aids to content retention.
+The goal of storytelling with puppets is to encourage the students to creatively interpret a Bible story or theme through performance.
+As educators, we recognize that performing engages multiple learning intelligence's in a way that simply reading and talking do not.
+Dramatizing a story, including operating a puppet to move with the content, helps students focus and are terrific aids to content retention.

 In a one hour session, the end product is not a polished performance, but a creative interpretation and understanding of a story that allows all present to participate equally.
 Emphasis is not on the facts, but on understanding the feelings, thoughts, and motivation of Bible characters and also on the sequence of events.
 Talent or a flawless production is not necessary for a quality learning experience, and sometimes can actually get in the way!

-Keeping the performance informal will reduce problems with stage fright and shyness.
-It allows the energy to be focused on creatively interpreting the story, not impressing parents and others.
+Using Puppets reduces problems with stage fright and shyness.
+It allows the energy to be focused on the puppets creatively interpreting the story, not the student impressing parents and others.
 That said, ideally, you have enough students so you can split into groups and the kids can watch each other perform the story.
 This often leads to enhanced discussion opportunity and improved performances as the kids learn from watching others.

 Let the Word of God come alive in your listeners/learners' hearts and minds.
 To become mature Christians, the stories of the Bible must be internalized.
 Stories are the basic language of faith.

 The more special and unique your meeting environment is, the more your students will feel that something special is taking place.
-Even if you are using space that is shared with other groups, you can add a few touches to make it into a Storytelling, Puppet and Drama Workshop.
+Even if you are using space that is shared with other groups, you can add a few touches to make it into a Puppet Workshop.

 Room Furnishings and Equipment: